arnauddorgans/InfiniteLayout/README.md

 @IBOutlet weak var collectionView: InfiniteCollectionView!
 ```

-InfiniteCollectionView don't need any other delegate or dataSource,
+InfiniteCollectionView doesn't need any other delegate or dataSource,
-just use UICollectionViewDataSource and UICollectionViewDelegate as you'll use it in any other UICollectionView.
+just use UICollectionViewDataSource and UICollectionViewDelegate in the same way as you'll use it in any other UICollectionView.

-InfiniteLayout provide 3 class for infinite scrolling:
+InfiniteLayout provides 3 classes for infinite scrolling:

 **InfiniteLayout**: an UICollectionViewFlowLayout